dm03514/blog/project-management/temporal-graphs-and-constructing-your-own-reality/README.md

 </p>

 Without concrete actions outlined to arrive at the desired end state (the goal) connecting with the current state there is no path to the goal.
 Hoping to learn a new language without or make a vacation a reality without saving are missing all the intermediary states.

 ## Exploration Breadth First

 Establishing a vision may involve some steps that are unknown or need to be discovered.

-The goal is to open up favorable situations

-There are many tasks that aren’t know beyond one or two steps these require exploration in order to get an idea of the possible paths , idea validation , product discovery, customer feedback all help create nodes on the graph and open up possibilities .
+The goal of exploration is to open up favorable situations by learning about potential intermediary states that might lead to the end goal.
+There are many tasks that aren’t know beyond one or two steps these require exploration in order to get an idea of the possible paths , idea validation, product discovery, customer feedback all help create nodes on the graph and open up possibilities.
+Exploration is necessary when there are unknown intermediary states.

 ## Pruning and Probabilities

 Invalidate (fail fast) and prune parts of the graph that can’t help arrive at end state.
 We prune graphs all the time.
 If our goal is to arrive to work dry and we commute on foot or by bike, we consult the weather:

-If there is low likelihood of precipitation there's on need to plan, pack or carry rain gear.
+If there is low likelihood of precipitation there's no need to plan, pack or carry rain gear, in this case planning for rain (by carrying gear) was pruned from intermediary states based on the probability of rain.
 Each work item carries with it an opportunity cost, Pruning and probabilities helps to quickly prioritize events that we shouldn't plan for or paths that shouldn't be taken due to low likelihood or sub optimal expected outcomes.

 ## Inexperienced Leadership